 The cost of a backflow valve differs drastically for each situation.
 Depending on how many valves you need, your hazard rating and what surrounds your area, the price will fluctuate.
 As a general rule of thumb backflow preventers fall into the following order, from most expensive to least expensive:

 $$$ Reduced pressure valve

 A reduced pressure zone valve (RPZ) protects water supplies from becoming contaminated or polluted.
 This specific device is designed to be installed on safe drinking water lines to protect from backflow and potential contamination of the supply.
 An RPZ valve provides protection where a potential health hazard exists.

-An RPZ test is required to be conducted annually, it tests for backflow and ensures the device is in good working order.
-Only a licensed plumber can carry out an RPZ valve test, once the test is completed he or she will send the correct paperwork through to your local government.
+A RPZ Valve Test is required to be conducted annually, it tests for backflow and ensures the device is in good working order.
+Only a licensed plumber can carry out an RPZ valve test.
+Once the test is completed we will send the correct paperwork through to your local government.

 RPZ (reduce pressure zone) and DC (double check) valves differ in that RPZ valves are preferred for higher hazard zones whereas DC valves are preferred for lower hazard zones.

 Is your backflow prevention device in proper working order?
-If so, you and the people you live with will be drinking and bathing in clean water with no contaminants.
+If so, you will be drinking and bathing in clean water with no contaminants.
 However, if it is not working properly, contamination will occur, it is vital to have regular backflow testing to prevent this.

 Call Jetset Plumbing on